SpEm1822/Eye-Trackin-Gaze-Prediction/README.md

 In this modified model, the only difference between the modified model and the iTracker model is that we concatenate the face layer FC-F1 and face mask layer FC-FG1 first, after applying a fully connected layer FC-F2, we then concatenate the eye layer FC-E1 and FC-F2 layer.
-We claim that this modified architecture is superior to the iTracker architecture.
+This modified architecture is superior to the iTracker architecture.
-Intuitively, concatenating the face mask information together with the eye information may confuse the model since the face mask information is irrelevant to the eye information.
+Improvements in speed because the modified model converged faster 28 epochs vs. 40+ epochs.
+In this case a smaller number of epochs is enaugh to converge to acceptable level of accuracy.
-Even though the iTracker model succeeded to learn this fact from the data, the modified model outperforms the iTracker model by explictlying encoded with this knowledge.
+Improvements in accuracy and achieved better validation error 2.19 cm vs. 2.51 cm).
-In experiments, the modified model converged faster (28 epochs vs. 40+ epochs) and achieved better validation error (2.19 cm vs. 2.514 cm).
+In fact, makes the model faster because the model only takes the relevant information from the eye.

 The iTracker model was implemented in itracker.py and the modified one was implemented in itracker_adv.py.
 Note that a smaller dataset (i.e., a subset of the full dataset in the original paper) was used in experiments and no data augmentation was applied.
 This smaller dataset contains 48,000 training samples and 5,000 validation samples.